augcog/OpenARK/data/avatar-model/README.md

 # Avatar Module - SMPL Human Body Model Instructions
 Due to licensing restrictions, we are unable to directly provide the SMPL human model files required by the avatar module here.
-Instead, we ask the user to download the original files from the SMPL website and then run the included Python script for extracting the models to a format usable by OpenARK.
+Instead, we ask the user to download the original files from the SMPL website and then run the included Python script to convert the models to a format usable by OpenARK.
 Please follow the instructions below:

 - Register and download one of:
     - Gender-neutral model from <smplify.is.tue.mpg.de/pre_download>.
 Download *SMPLify_Code_V2.zip*. *Recommended*